 The environmentalists are con artists, masquerading as caring, concerned people.
 In truth, they do not like people, individually or as a group.
 They are all about the green, as in envy and hard-earned cash, the hard-earned cash of other people.

-Regulations and codes and tariffs and laws and fees and subsidies and surcharges; in short, taxes - are not the fix or the restraining rein on how to make money through selling goods or even services.
-Common sense, honesty, and that little thing called decency are the ways to fix the free-for-all market.
+Regulations and codes and tariffs and laws and fees and subsidies and surcharges; — in short, taxes, they are not the fix or even the restraining rein on how to produce profits through selling goods, much less services, in any nation.
+Common sense, honesty, and that little thing called decency are the starting points for fixing the free-for-all-market that is, in actuality, socialist tricks in the constitutional republic called the United States of America.

-There’s nothing left to lose if those steps aren’t taken.
-The sales pitch that masquerades as “choice” is not what I call liberty; it’s a hammer-and-sickle.
+There’s nothing left to lose if those first steps aren’t taken.
+The Marxist sales pitch that masquerades as “choice” is not what I call liberty.
+It’s the well-worn hammer-and-sickle.
 As for the free-market frauds, they’re lost in their masquerade.